leoheisler/linearRegressionAlgorithm/README.md

 ﻿# linearRegressionAlgorithm
-In linearRegression.py you will find the algorithm, to use it:
+In linearRegression.py you will find the algorithm, to use it:<br>
 a) set the values of your dataset, you can change the code to fetch it for you more easily<br>
     ![image](https://github.com/user-attachments/assets/379ea247-b33e-4f06-abaf-8cadb07f483c)<br><br>
 b)make the first guess, the algorithm will self improve as it iterates,<br>